Code-Institute-Submissions/ci-pp2-pixels-arcade/README.md

 - "As a user, I would like to easily understand the game I am playing"
   - All games present on the website are simple, classic games that are intuitive to play.
   - All game pages feature an instruction overlay that can be displayed when the user clicks on "Instructions" directly below the the game's title.
-The basics of the game are presented to user and they can reference this overlay whenever they wish.
+The basics of the game are presented to the user and they can reference this overlay whenever they wish.

 - "As a user, I would like to select the level of difficulty"
   - Two of the games available on the website feature difficulty levels.
     - In Slap-a-Rabbit, the user can select between three levels with increasing gameplay speeds.
     - In Dead Heads Memory Game, the user can select between three levels which generate increasing numbers of pairs of cards to match.
   - Rock, Paper, Scissors allows the user to select the length of the game, however this does not really effect the "difficulty" of the game itself.
-  - Currently, Space Invaders does not feature level difficulties.
+  - Currently, Space Invaders does not feature difficulty levels.

 - "As a user, I would like feedback on my progress in the game as I am playing"
   - In Slap-a-Rabbit, above the board there is a timer counting down for 30 seconds so that the user may monitor the length of time they have remaining.
 There is also a "slaps" counter that provides the user a running tally of the points as they play.